ant-design/ant-design-pro-site/docs/title-landing.en-US.md

 };
 ```

+At the same time, ProLayout supports to automatically match the title of the browser according to the menu and path.
+The welcome page will display `Welcome-Ant Design Pro`, if you don't like this, you can set `pageTitleRender=false` to turn it off.

+If you need to dynamically update the page title based on the content, you can use the browser document.title API.
+For more complex scenarios, when you want to change the title from React components, you can use the third-party library `React Helmet`.

 ## favicon

 A favicon is the content displayed on the browser tab.
 Strictly speaking, it is part of the browser meta.
 The browser believes that favicon will not be changed frequently and has a very strong cache.
 So we did not make a plan to dynamically modify the favicon.